hieugao/theherosjournal/README.md

-# theherosjournal
+# The Hero's Journal
-An unofficial app version of The Hero's Journal, more at https://theherosjournal.co
+An unofficial app version of The Hero's Journal, more at https://theherosjournal.co.